tksnn/KofusaiLauncher2020/README.md

 ## Author
 S.Takahashi (Waseda High School 125th)
 ## License
-#### Apache License 2.0
+**Apache License 2.0**<br>
-A permissive license whose main conditions require preservation of copyright and license notices.
+*A permissive license whose main conditions require preservation of copyright and license notices.
 Contributors provide an express grant of patent rights.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.*

 Copyright (c) 2020 Waseda High School Personal Computing Club All Rights Reserved.<br>
 The copyright of each game exists for each creator.(Games Folder)